YosefLab/Compass/docs_source/source/Compass-Settings.rst

    Should be a tsv with one row per sample and one column per dimension of the latent space.

 **\-\-only-penalties**
    Flag for Compass to only compute the reaction penalties for the dataset.
+This is useful for load splitting when information sharing between cells is needed; only the penalty computation needs to be centrally run, and the subsequent score computations can be split across machines.

 Computing Settings
 ------------------